GEcaiIT/edx-documentation/en_us/shared/glossary/glossary.rst

   The course page that provides potential students with a course summary, prerequisites, a course video and image, and important dates.

-  See :ref:`The Course Summary Page` for more information.
+  See :ref:`Describe Your Course` for more information.

 .. _Advanced Editor_g: